 To reduce attractiveness of the field to egg-laying adults, disc or plow early in the year, incorporating residues from a previous crop and destroying weed growth.
 Plant under ideal soil and weather conditions to assure rapid seed germination and minimize seedcorn maggot damage.

 One of the most reliable control methods is to plant seeds that have been treated with an appropriate insecticide in the seed box at planting.
 Most commercially available bean seed is treated with an insecticide to protect the seed from insect pests during storage.
 However, this treatment is not sufficient to provide field protection against seedcorn maggots.
 A planter box seed treatment insecticide at planting is recommended.

 Management-chemical control: HOME USE

 - pyrethrins (often combined with other ingredients)-Some formulations are OMRI-listed for organic use.

 Management-chemical control: COMMERCIAL USE

-- phorate (Thimet).
-Do not exceed 1.5 lb ai/A. PHI 60 days.
+- phorate (Thime-20G.
+Do not exceed 1.5 lb ai/a.
+PHI 60 days.
 REI 48 hr, or 72 hr if annual rainfall is less than 25 inches.
 Apply at planting.
 Do not graze or feed to livestock.
 Toxic to fish and wildlife.